-Abstract This deliverable This deliverable constitutes a comprehensive survey of the literature on mitigating algorithmic bias.
-It represents the It represents the synthesis of all the work carried out in WP3.
-The survey develops a conceptual framework for framework for understanding the problem and solution spaces of algorithmic bias, as well as the roles of various stakeholders.
-The manuscript was prepared as a submission to the journal ACM Computing Sur Computing Surveys.
+Abstract This deliverable constitutes a comprehensive survey of the literature on mitigating algorithmic bias.
+It represents the synthesis of all the work carried out in WP3.
+The survey develops a conceptual framework for understanding the problem and solution spaces of algorithmic bias, as well as the roles of various stakeholders.
+The manuscript was prepared as a submission to the journal ACM Computing Surveys.
 Keyword(s): Algorithmic bias, ACM Computing Surveys, conceptual framework, literature review